MiguelAxcar/gravity-forms-as-composer-dependency/README.md

 }
 ```

-The following `jq` command _tries_ to do this for you, checking if `repositories` is an object with the type function.
-If it is, it adds a new repository object as a new field in repositories.
-If repositories is not an object (presumably an array), it appends the new repository as an item in the repositories array.
+The following `jq` command *attempts* to accomplish this for you by checking if `repositories` is an object with the type function.
+If it is, it adds a new repository object as a new field in the repositories.
+In case `repositories` is not an object (possibly an array), it appends the new repository as an item in the repositories array.

-If `jq` isn't installed on your system, you can add it on a Debian-based GNU/Linux with `sudo apt-get install jq` or on MacOS with `brew install jq`:
+If `jq` is not installed on your system, you can easily add it on a Debian-based GNU/Linux by using `sudo apt-get install jq` or on macOS with `brew install jq`.

 ```bash
 # Add Gravity Forms repository